-To lock it, set the tilt lock lever in the "\" (lock) position.
-To release, push the tilt lock lever in the "\" (release) position.
+To tilt the outboard motor up, set the tilt lock lever to the "£" (up) position.
+To tilt the outboard motor down, set the tilt lock lever to the "£" (down) position.

 Tilt support knob

 To keep the outboard motor in the tilted up position, push the tilt support knob under the swivel bracket.